 Living in North Carolina?
-Explore How Does CBD Works
+Explore How CBD Works

 There have been hundreds of studies done on marijuana and its cannabinoids to find out how it works with our bodies, and if it is safe to consume.
-And while some states are still unconvinced, the science speaks for itself, as there have been no recorded deaths as a result of the drug, nor any serious side effects.
+And while some states are still unconvinced, the science speaks for itself, as there have been no recorded deaths as a result of the drug.

-From this research, we now know that when consumed, CBD interacts with an internal molecular system in our body called the endocannabinoid system, or ECS.
-The ECS is in charge of our body’s homeostasis, which basically means that it regulates most of our bodily functions to keep things working in synch and ticking over nicely!
+From this research, we now know that when consumed, CBD interacts with an internal molecular system in our bodies called the endocannabinoid system, or ECS.
+The ECS is in charge of our body’s homeostasis, which basically means that it regulates most of our bodily functions to keep things healthy, balanced, and working in synch.
 From our body temperature to the way we feel pain, it plays a part in almost everything.

 When CBD enters our body, it works with receptors in the ECS to encourage an increase in the production of naturally-occurring cannabinoids that play such a crucial part in our health.
 It is for this reason that CBD can work for so many different conditions.

-While CBD derived from hemp is currently legal in all 50 states, there are some particular laws in place for each state that determine how you go about obtaining CBD.
-With some states such as Colorado making CBD extremely easy to get hold of, it is a real shame that states such as North Carolina remain so strict with their laws.
+While CBD derived from hemp is currently legal in all 50 states (according to the Agricultural Act of 2014), there are some particular laws in place for each state that determine how you go about obtaining CBD.
+In many states, quality CBD is extremely easy to get hold of, and even recommended by a large number of physicians and professional health practitioners.
+As such, it is a real shame that other states (such as North Carolina) remain so strict with their laws.

 A Brief History of CBD in North Carolina

-Of course, though, given the current unregulated nature of the cannabis business, you have to watch out for some extremely sketchy, low-quality, and even potentially dangerous products that have been extracted with harsh chemicals.
-While we don’t typically like to play favorites, we have completed a few thorough reviews over the years from various CBD oil manufacturers, so that may be a good place to start if you’re considering trying to find an oil that will work for you and your condition.
+Also, in terms of which CBD oils to purchase if you do decide to go the online route, be advised that due to the current unregulated nature of the cannabis industry, there are A LOT of sub-par, low-quality, and even potentially dangerous products out there that have been extracted with harsh chemicals.
+While we don’t typically like to play favorites, we have completed a few thorough reviews over the years from various CBD oil manufacturers, so one of our recent guides may be a good place to start if you’re considering trying to find an oil that will work for you and your condition.

 Final Thoughts on CBD oil in North Carolina